StackStorm/st2docs/docs/source/upgrade_notes.rst

 * Pack config files which are located inside the pack directory (``config.yaml``) have been deprecated in favor of the new pack configuration v2.
 This new configuration approach offers more flexibility.
-In addition to that, those new config files are located outside the pack directory inside ``/opt/stackstorm/configs/`` directory which makes following infrastructure as code approach and updating packs easier since |st2| user doesn't need need to directly manipulate pack content anymore.
+In addition to that, those new config files are located outside the pack directory, in the ``/opt/stackstorm/configs/`` directory.
+This makes it easier to follow an infrastructure as code approach.
+Updating packs is also easier since |st2| user doesn't need to directly manipulate pack content anymore.

   For more information about the new pack configuration, please see :doc:`/pack_configs`.